BJP parliamentary board meeting to pick VP candidate | Politics

 BJP parliamentary board meeting to pick VP candidate

-The BJP parliamentary board will be meeting Saturday evening to pick the partys candidate for the post of Vice President of the country.Prime Minister Narendra Modi and other senior leaders of the party will attend the meeting, which will be followed by an all-party MPs meet being held ahead of the presidential election on July 18, in which the BJP-led National Democratic Alliance candidate Droupadi Murmu has a clear advantage over the Oppositions Yashwant Sinha.
+The BJP parliamentary board will be meeting Saturday evening to pick the partys candidate for the post of Vice President of the country.Prime Minister Narendra Modi and other senior leaders of the party will attend the meeting.This will be followed by another meeting of all BJP MPs ahead of the presidential election on July 18, in which the BJP-led National Democratic Alliance candidate Droupadi Murmu has a clear advantage over the Oppositions Yashwant Sinha.

 - Country: